Article

 In this video, Perkins students share what technology means to them – from social connections with friends and family to staying as productive and tech-savvy as their typically sighted peers.

 Many of the technology tools that students will need to be successful in their educational pursuits cannot be learned in a short period.
-Students should learn the skills needed to take advantage of these tools as early as possible, and while they have access to services in school.
+Students should be exposed to these tools as early as possible, and while they have access to services in school.
 The goal will be for students to become competent in their use by the time they need to rely on these tools to access the world after graduation.

 Students should get acclimated with the technology before they’re delving into schoolwork with it.
 Assistive technology is its own skill, that needs direct explicit instruction and should be integrated within all parts of the students lives including all areas of the ECC and core academic curriculum.
 These services can be taught as a separate class, but should be collaboration with the whole team so students can generalize their skills.
 This article provides examples of assistive technology and discusses how important it is in the transition process.